What Insurers Actually Look at by Zip Code

 Does zip code really make a big difference in car insurance rates?

 Yes — zip code is one of the most influential rating factors in auto insurance.
 Insurers use it to gauge local risk levels including accident frequency, theft rates, weather exposure, and litigation trends.
 Two drivers with identical profiles driving the same car can pay hundreds or even thousands of dollars more annually simply because of where they live.
-In some metro areas, neighboring zip codes vary by 30–40% in premium cost.
+In some metro areas, neighboring zip codes vary by 30–40% in premium cost, and nationally, rates range from around $84/month in the cheapest zip codes to over $500/month in the most expensive urban ones.

 Is it illegal to use a different zip code to get cheaper car insurance?

-Yes, intentionally misrepresenting your garaging address to obtain a lower insurance rate is considered fraud in all 50 states.
+Yes — intentionally misrepresenting your garaging address to obtain a lower insurance rate is considered fraud in all 50 states.
 The practice — called garaging misrepresentation — can result in claim denials, policy cancellations, back-owed premiums, and in serious cases, criminal charges ranging from a misdemeanor to a felony.
-Always list the zip code where your car is actually parked overnight.
+Insurers are increasingly using telematics, license plate recognition technology capturing over 500 million scans monthly, and third-party database cross-referencing to catch address mismatches.
+The risks far outweigh any short-term premium savings.
+See our full guide on car insurance address fraud for more.

 Will my rates automatically update when I move to a new zip code?

 Not automatically — you need to notify your insurer of the address change and request a re-rating of your policy.
-Most policies require prompt notification when you move, and failing to update your garaging address could jeopardize your coverage.
+Most policies require prompt notification when you move, and failing to update your garaging address could jeopardize your coverage if you ever need to file a claim.
 Once updated, your premium will be recalculated based on the risk profile of your new zip code, which could mean lower or higher rates depending on where you're moving.
+Moving is also a great opportunity to shop competing quotes from multiple insurers.

 What is the difference between a garaging address and a mailing address for insurance?